CLIMAAX/crabook/crabook/resources/support.md

 The **exclusive** [CLIMAAX JupyterHub](https://climaax-jupyterhub.ecmwf.int/) provides access to a JupyterLab web interface where the risk assessment notebooks can be edited and executed on ECMWF cloud computing infrastructure.

-For more information, see our dedicated JupyterHub pages:
+Please see our dedicated JupyterHub pages for further information:

 - [](jupyterhub/info)
 - [](jupyterhub/tips)